 Attraction Type: Roman Site

-Location: On the Roman road just south east of Beulah, A483
+Location: At Caerau Farm, on the Roman road just south-east of Beulah, A483

 Opening Details: Open access site, usually accessible at any reasonable time